coderpussy/SolarTherm-WIFI-Local-Admin/README.md

    - URL of update host `OTA_UPDATE_HOST` (could also IP address or Dynamic DNS)
    - use Port `OTA_UPDATE_PORT`
    - Path on your webroot where the update script `ota-update.php` is located `OTA_UPDATE_SCRIPT_PATH`
-   - defines the name for your device `OTA_UPDATE_VERSION` to identifiy the correct `*.bin` sketch file
+   - defines the name for your device `OTA_UPDATE_VERSION` to identify the correct `*.bin` sketch file
-2. Define the MAC address of your devices inside array config `ota-update.php` with the name you defined in `config.h`
+2. Define the MAC address of your devices inside the PHP array config `ota-update.php` with the name you defined in `config.h`
 3. Build the device binary file with your Arduino IDE, name the file you defined under `OTA_UPDATE_VERSION`
 4. Upload the file to your webroot defined in step 1 for example: `solartherm-ota/bin` folder
 5. Load the initial version of the code to the ESP through USB.